Cité des Sciences et de l’Industrie, Paris

 Earthwatch: the satellite revolution focuses on man-made artificial satellites and space probes.

-Mathematics presents history and principles of math – especially geometry, statistics, and real-world modeling – by the means of videos and interactive installations.
+Mathematics presents the history and principles of math – especially geometry, statistics, and real-world modeling – by the means of videos and interactive installations.

 The Sounds exhibition comprises a number of interactive exhibits presenting the physics of sounds, different acoustic environments, voice communication in humans and animals, human languages, and music.